czlirene/Lucky7/README.md

 	- Remember to check for `.jar` file ending (DONE)
 	- Recursively find all `.java` and `.jar` files (DONE)
 	- Extract `.jar` files (DONE: Used for Irene's debug, can be ignored)
-	- Dynamically read `.jar` files during execution (DONE, it's done right Patrick?)
+	- Dynamically read `.jar` files during execution (DONE, it's done right Patrick?yes )
 - Convert file contents to string
 	- Done 1 file at a time (DONE)
 	- Should probably save to an ArrayList<String> (DONE)